2022 Philadelphia apartment fire: Fire

-The fire began around 6:30 am EST on the second floor of the duplex, and neighbors claimed to hear screams around 6:30 am.
-Fire fighters found a heavy fire coming from the kitchen area and heading up the staircase to the third floor.
+The fire began around 6:30 a.m.
+EST on the second floor of the duplex, and neighbors claimed to hear screams around 6:30 a.m.
+Firefighters responded by about 6:40 a.m., finding a heavy fire coming from the kitchen area and heading up the staircase to the third floor.
 Firefighters and investigators believe that the fire began at a Christmas tree in the southwest corner of the second floor unit, near the open stairwell to the third story.
 Fire Commissioner Adam Thiel said that of the six smoke alarms that were in the unit when the fire started, none were operational when the fire happened.
 Five had had their batteries removed, and one had been destroyed.
 There was one working alarm in the basement.

 Of the fourteen people occupying the unit at the time only two were rescued.
 A 5-year-old child was found on the second floor and an adult was able to escape out a window, with both classified as critically injured and hospitalized.
 The child later told investigators at the hospital, that he had been playing with an orange cigarette lighter and accidentally set the tree on fire.
 A lighter was found near the tree after the fire had been extinguished and no other potential ignition sources was found during the preliminary investigation.

 Victims

-Of the occupants of the second and third floor rental, twelve people were killed; three adults and nine children.
+Of the occupants of the second and third floor rental, 12 people were killed; three adults and nine children.
 All of the deceased were members of the same family and all lived in the same unit.
-A relative told reporters that in the fire she had lost her three daughters aged between 33 and 18-years-old and nine grandchildren aged 16 to 4-years-old.
+A relative told reporters that in the fire she had lost her three daughters aged between 18 and 33 years old and nine grandchildren aged four to 16 years old.
 City officials did not announce any of the victims' ages or names initially, but later confirmed the adults and children's ages and identities.

-The Philadelphia Department of Public Health’s Medical Examiner’s Office named the victims.
+The Philadelphia Department of Public Health's Medical Examiner's Office named the victims.

 Investigation

-The Bureau of Alcohol, Tobacco, Firearms and Explosives announced on January 6, that they were mobilizing their National Response Team to help with the investigation due to the magnitude of the fire to help the city's fire marshal and police department.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives announced on January 6 that they were mobilizing their National Response Team to help with the investigation due to the magnitude of the fire to help the city's fire marshal and police department.

-The Philadelphia Inquirer reported that a 5-year-old boy who escaped the fire stated to investigators that the blaze started after he accidentally lit a Christmas tree on fire while playing with a lighter.
-The Philadelphia Fire Commissioner Adam Thiel told reporters on January 11, that the commission believed with a "99 to 100% confidence" that the fire was caused by a Christmas tree in the second floor unit, but could not definitively say who started the fire.
+The Philadelphia Inquirer reported that a five-year-old boy who escaped the fire stated to investigators that the blaze started after he accidentally lit a Christmas tree on fire while playing with a lighter.
+The Philadelphia Fire Commissioner Adam Thiel told reporters on January 11, that the commission believed "with certainty, so 99 to 100% confidence" that the fire was caused by a Christmas tree in the second floor unit, but could not definitively say who started the fire.

+In 2024, on the second anniversary of the fire, the victims' families filed a federal civil rights lawsuit against the PHA and the Philadelphia Department of Human Services, alleging that the departments knew the building lacked effective fire safety features.